Privacy Statement

 How do we protect personal information?

-Will we disclose the information we collect from the website to outside parties?
+Will we disclose the information we collect to outside parties?

 No. The ICR will only disclose your information with your consent or if required to do so by law.